ArchieAtkinson/berth/README.md

 ## Usage

 ```
-berth is a CLI that lets you let you create development environments without touching repository code
+berth, A CLI to help create development environments without touching repository code

-Usage: berth [OPTIONS] <ENV_NAME>
+Usage: berth [OPTIONS] <COMMAND>

-Arguments:
-  <ENV_NAME>  The environment from your config file to use
+Commands:
+  up     Start an environment (and build it if it doesn't exist)
+  build  Build/rebuild an environment
+  help   Print this message or the help of the given subcommand(s)

 Options:
       --config-path <FILE>  Path to config file